Nutrition

 Everyone needs iron, another nutrient crucial to making red blood cells.
 Children and teenagers need iron to grow.
 Girls need iron to replace red blood cells lost during menstruation.
 Many foods besides meat contain iron: beans, peas, whole-grain breads, spinach, raisins, apricots, peaches, nuts, seeds and iron-fortified cereals.
 To help your body absorb iron, eat foods rich in vitamin C, such as strawberries, citrus fruits, tomatoes, cabbage and broccoli.
 Don't take iron supplements unless your doctor advises you to.
 Excess iron from supplements can be harmful.

-Calcium is important for children to grow and to maintain strong bones and teeth.
-In addition to low-fat dairy foods, include dark green vegetables such as broccoli, kale, and collard and turnip greens in your meals.
+Calcium is important for children to grow and to maintain strong bones and teeth. include dark green vegetables such as broccoli, kale, and collard and turnip greens in your meals.
 Also try tofu that's prepared with calcium or drink fortified soy milk.
 All of these options contain calcium.

 A Weapon Against Cancer